- This story is regularly updated for relevance. Last updated: July 20, 2021

-After ups and downs throughout the pandemic, the death rate for COVID-19 has been dropping in March, April, and May of 2021, thanks primarily to the three vaccinations that are being used in the U.S. More than a year into the pandemic, the percentage of people who die from COVID-19 had been vastly reduced, but it’s possible those trends could still change.
+After ups and downs throughout the pandemic, the death rate for COVID-19 has been dropping in the second quarter of 2021, thanks primarily to the three vaccinations that are being used in the U.S. More than a year into the pandemic, the percentage of people who die from COVID-19 had been vastly reduced, but it’s possible those trends could still change.

 As of mid-May, kids aged 12-15 can get the Pfizer vaccine, opening up vaccinations for millions of more U.S. citizens.

-These days, a far younger portion of the U.S. population is making up the vast majority of the COVID-19 case count.
+These days, a far younger portion of the U.S. population is making up the vast majority of the COVID-19 case count, particularly in Republican states with low vaccination rates.
 Young people tend to be far less vulnerable to complications from COVID-19, leading to milder cases and a far greater chance of recovery, but new coronavirus variants have put more young adults in the hospital.

 Near the end of 2020, the CDC estimated the mortality rate would be far lower if it included people who were infected with COVID but unaware.
 Asymptomatic cases of COVID-19 are very common, and if those cases were included, the CDC predicts the mortality rate would be closer to 0.65%.